 West Coast Inspired Roasted Cauliflower Soup

-This roasted cauliflower soup recipe is inspired by one of the dishes I tried recently at Pluvio restaurant in Ucluelet.
+This roasted cauliflower soup recipe is inspired by one of the dishes I tried recently in Ucluelet.
 Roasting the cauliflower adds so much depth and complexity to this plant based soup.
 Hazelnuts go well with the deep caramelized flavour and add rich texture.
-I wanted to make this soup creamy (without using cream) and feel like the perfect comfort food and a few crispy toppings make this so satisfying.
+This is the perfect comfort food and the crispy toppings make this so satisfying.